Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/addition_subtraction.md

 # Addition/Subtraction
 <div style="text-align: justify">
-Below is what I've come up with as an initial implementation for adding one matrix to another.
-The method is called from an initial matrix, with the second matrix supplied as an argument.
+Here, the method is called from an initial matrix, with the second matrix supplied as an argument.
 Then I simply loop over the rows of each matrix, each time looping over the elements of those rows (i.e. the columns), summing them and appending them to an added_rows variable.